The state of Nevada has had a significant breakthrough.

 Initially, the state will only allow 20 independent pot lounges, with 10 of the licenses allocated to social equity applicants.
 A person is considered a social equity applicant if they have been “adversely affected by provisions of previous laws which criminalized activity relating to cannabis.”

 While the details of the bill are still being finalized, the Cannabis Compliance Board intends to:

-In addition, pot lounges will not be allowed to host any form of gambling or sell any alcohol.
+In addition, marijuana consumption lounges will not be allowed to host any form of gambling or sell any alcohol.
 It’s still being defined what particular types of cannabis products will be permitted in these designated spaces.
 Also, the Senate added an amendment that allows local governments to implement stricter laws than the state as they see fit.

-Licensed pot lounges also have specific rules to follow.
+Licensed marijuana consumption lounges also have specific rules to follow.
 In particular, they need to have the proper ventilation and exhaust systems in place.
 Likewise, all employees need to be trained to serve cannabis products the right way, to recognize impairment, and to handle customers who are at risk of overconsumption.